 Watch the dogs in these videos.
 You will see that in some countries, the setting style of their dogs hasn't changed much in nearly 500 years!

-UPDATE: Here is a video that you absolutely MUST SEE.
+UPDATE: Here is another video that you absolutely MUST SEE.
 It features well-known Swedish hunter and trainer Anders Landin and three of his dogs during a pheasant hunt.
 All the dogs point, back, flush on command and remain steady to wing, shot and fall until one is sent, by name, to make the retrieve...absolutely incredible!!